dev-formata-io/limitr/README.md

 import { Limitr } from 'jsr:@formata/limitr';

-// Load a Limitr policy from a DB, string, file, API, etc. const policy = await Limitr.new(`
+// Load a Limitr policy from a DB, string, file, API, etc.
+// This is Stof, so you can add additional events, functions, etc. right to it if needed. const policy = await Limitr.new(`
 policy: {
     credits: {